skellis46/slipbox/improvisation and the threshold of the self.md

 If _being danced_ is a nondual experience then it follows by definition that one's sense of self dissolves.
 This is because in order to recognise a self in consciousness there must be an I (as subject) being aware of its self (as object).

 + recognise but distinguish from work in expert performance and flow -- or cover that later on? "at first glance appears to have much in common with Montero, Gallagher"??

+But what kind of activity is AM? a skill? a practice?
+Are some people _better_ or more skilled at it?
+How might it be a different kind of skilled activity than those studied by Montero (including dancing)?
+What kinds of activities does AM most have in common?

 NDA positioned explicitly as:
 	+ a lens that names loss of subject–object structure